ansys/pyfluent/doc/source/user_guide/make_container.rst

 =========

-If you have cloned `PyFluent <https://github.com/ansys/pyfluent>`_ locally then change current working directory to `Docker files <https://github.com/ansys/pyfluent/blob/main/docker/fluent>`_ before executing the following commands otherwise copy these files in an empty folder and execute the following commands from that folder.
+If you have cloned `PyFluent <https://github.com/ansys/pyfluent>`_ locally then change current working directory to `Docker files <https://github.com/ansys/pyfluent/blob/main/docker/fluent>`_ before executing these commands otherwise copy these files in an empty folder and execute these commands from that folder.

 Specify the Ansys installation directory
 ----------------------------------------